 Pro Tip 1 – Connect with staff that works at the company you would like to work for – keep in mind that you should only connect on LinkedIn if you know them or if you can get one of your LinkedIn connections, to introduce you.

-Pro Tip 2 – Make as many local Australian connections (on the ground) as is possible, by for example joining LinkedIn groups.
+Pro Tip 2 – Make as many local Australian connections (on the ground) as possible, by for example joining LinkedIn groups.
 Join the conversation and contribute your knowledge, learn from other professionals in your industry.
 Get to grips with the local terminology in your industry.
-Create a “presence” for yourself within the company, industry and area you are looking at employment for.
+Create a “presence” for yourself within the company, industry and area in which you are looking at employment.

-Pro Tip 3 – regarding success rate – building relationships far outweighs any other method in finding a job.
+Pro Tip 3 – regarding success rate – building relationships far outweighs any other method of finding a job.

 It is no surprise that employers will have a look at your social media accounts.
 Clean up your Social Media Footprint on all of the platforms where you have an account.
 Be mindful of the groups you belong to and pages that you follow – this is often public knowledge.
 You may want to consider the views you have expressed online and the photographs you posted online.
 A headshot with a broad smile is always preferable to a photo of your pet.
 Never upload your CV or resume to any social media platforms, not even LinkedIn.